onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 If it is `APPROVED` FCL will return, otherwise if it is `DECLINED` FCL will error.
 However, if it is `PENDING`, it will use the `BackChannelRpc` supplied in the new `PollingResponse` update field.
 It will repeat this cycle until it is either `APPROVED` or `DECLINED`.

 There is an additional feature that `HTTP/POST` enables in the first `PollingResponse` that is returned.
 This feature is the ability for FCL to render an iframe, popup or new tab, and it can be triggered by supplying a service `type: "VIEW/FRAME"`, `type: "VIEW/POP"` or `type: "VIEW/TAB"` and the `endpoint` that the wallet wishes to render.
+This is a great way for a wallet provider to switch to a webpage if displaying a UI is necessary for the service it is performing.

 # Method Compatibility Matrix